-- 1. Observe walking look for symmetry and at posture - Normal walking - o Tandem walking (heel-to-toe on a straight line) - Heel walking - Toe walking - 2.
-Romberg: Have patient stand for at least 20 seconds with arms at their sides, feet together, and eyes closed (be prepared to stop the test; have them open eyes, if they start to lose balance and be ready to catch/stabilize).
+- 3. Perform heel to shin bilaterally.
+Have the patient slide their leg from their knee to their foot as straight as possible three times in a row. - 4.
+Observe walking look for symmetry and posture - Normal walking - Tandem walking (heel-to-toe on a straight line) - Toe walking - Heel walking - Hop in place - Shallow knee bend - 5.
+Romberg\: Have patient stand for at least 20 seconds with arms at their sides, feet together, and eyes closed (be prepared to stop the test; have them open eyes, if they start to lose balance and be ready to catch/stabilize). - 6.
+Pronator drift: Have patient sit or stand with their arms out straight, palms up, and eyes closed.
+Have them hold this position for at least 20 seconds to observe any movement or pronator drift

-You may sometimes see Romberg and pronator drift tested at the same time.
-These are two separate tests that test different components of the neurologic system.
+\You may sometimes see Romberg and pronator drift tested at the same time, however these are two separate tests.
 Romberg tests position sense, but is done here because the patient is already standing in order to test gait.
-Most Neurologists write the results of this test in the sensory exam even though it is tested with the gait.
-Pronator drift tests for a lesion in the corticospinal tract and is tested with the motor exam.
+Pronator drift tests for a lesion in the corticospinal tract.

-Appendix 2:

-Basic Clinical Procedures (Objective 3.3)
+Appendix 2: Basic Clinical Procedures (Objective 3.3)

 - 1. Establish and maintain a sterile field

 - 2. Perform venipuncture

-- 3. Perform arterial puncture

-- 4. Insert and remove an intravenous catheter
+- 3. Insert and remove an intravenous catheter

-- 5. Insert and remove a nasogastric tube
+- 4. Insert and remove a nasogastric tube

-- 6. Insert and remove a foley catheter
+- 5. Insert and remove a foley catheter

-- 7. Suture simple incisions and lacerations
+- 6. Suture simple incisions and lacerations

-- 8. Administer subcutaneous and intramuscular injections
+- 7. Administer subcutaneous and intramuscular injections

-- 9. Perform basic cardiac life support (BLS)
+- 8. Perform basic cardiac life support (BLS)

-- 10. Perform advanced cardiac life support (ACLS)

-Appendix 3:
+- 9. Perform a 12-lead EKG

+- 10. Demonstrate fundamental ultrasound image acquisition including machine set up, transducer and exam mode selection, image optimization, and appropriate transducer manipulation.

-Commonly used diagnostic tests (Objective 3.4)
+Appendix 3: Commonly used diagnostic tests (Objective 3.4)

 - 1. Abdominal x-ray series

 - 2. Arterial blood gas analysis

 - 3. Body fluid analysis (cerebrospinal fluid, ascites, pleural effusion)

 - 4. Cardiac enzymes

 - 5. Chest x-ray

 - 6. Complete blood count

 - 7. Comprehensive metabolic profile

 - 8. Culture & sensitivities

 - 9. Electrocardiogram

 - 10. Peak flow

 - 11. Pregnancy test

 - 12. Urinalysis

+- 13. Coagulation Studies